fkscott/keagans-club/src/index.md

 about:
   - title: Work Experience
     description: "I am currently working at ECS Tuning, a site that sells german auto parts.
 As a Software Engineer, I use Perl, JavaScript, and MySQL to build new features and maintain existing systems.
 I was also a QA Engineer and a Customer Service Representative at the same company!
-Visit my LinkedIn profile to see more about my professional skills."
+Visit my LinkedIn profile to see more about my work experience."
     link: "www.linkedin.com/in/fkeagan"
     link-text: "linkedin profile"